geothm/spring-fundamentals/src/main/resources/exercises.md

 SS1.
 Create a Spring Security configuration with in-memory authentication for three users: user1/password1 with role PRODUCTS , user2/password2 with role FINANCIAL and user3/password3 with role PRODUCTS, FINANCIAL.

+SS2.
+Implement a CustomUserDetailsService that loads the userValidation from the database and a register controller that saves a userValidation in the database.